 - THROES: A caTalogue of HeRschel Observations of Evolved Stars

 - Search for bright nearby M dwarfs with Virtual Observatory tools

 - Preparation of Science Cases for the CESAR Education Project

 A PDF file with all the projects being offered is also available for download.

 Who can apply?

-Applicants should be on the verge of completing their Bachelors degree, or be in the first half of their Masters course.
-To apply you must be a national of an ESA Member State or one of its Cooperating States.
+- To apply you must be a national of an ESA Member State or one of its Cooperating States.
 Member States include: Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, The Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland and the United Kingdom.
-Canada is a Cooperating State and Estonia, Hungary and Slovenia are European Cooperating States (PECS).
+Canada is a Cooperating State and Estonia, Hungary, Latvia and Slovenia are European Cooperating States (PECS).
 Studying in an ESA member state does not contribute to your eligibility for an ESA traineeship.

 - Traineeships last from three to six months.

 - Traineeships are unpaid, however a daily allowance may be granted of €20 for non-residents and €10 for residents.
 A non-resident is defined as someone living more than 50 km from the establishment.

 - Trainees have to provide their own health insurance, accident insurance and travel expenses.